Brooklyn (cocktail)

 The Brooklyn is one of five cocktails named for the boroughs of New York City, along with the Bronx, the Manhattan, the Queens and the Staten Island Ferry.
-It resembles a Manhattan, but with a specific type of bitters (several types of bitters can be used in a Manhattan) and the addition of Maraschino liqueur.
+It resembles a Manhattan, but with dry vermouth, Picon, and Maraschino.
 It largely fell into obscurity after the end of Prohibition, but experienced a resurgence in the 1990s.

+The Brooklyn was originally invented by actor and playwright Maurice Hegeman in 1910 at the Schmidt Cafe near the Brooklyn side of the Brooklyn Bridge; although in a different version than what is now considered the standard version of a Brooklyn.
+Hegeman's Brooklyn included a mix of hard cider, absinthe, and ginger ale.

+If Picon is unavailable, another bittersweet orange liqueur or several dashes of Angostura bitters may be used.